 My name is Lisa Donoghue and I set up the charity after experiencing problems with accessing mainstream/public areas with my child who has autism, called Oliver, and my other 3 children.
-When my two youngest children were babies I came across many difficulties in getting out and about and would resort to staying at home, only tackling trips out that were the most urgent, if on my own with the children.
+When my two youngest children were babies I came across many difficulties in getting out and about and would resort to staying at home.
+I would only tackle trips out that were most urgent when I was on my own with the children.

-Oliver is now 19 and a young man which brings a whole new scariness to this autism life we have in our house.
+Oliver is now 23 and a young man which brings a whole new scariness to this autism life we have in our family.
 I have met many people over the years through having children….in the primary school playground, children’s activities, etc and it has been difficult at times to ‘fit in’.
-With that I mean sometimes people don’t ‘get it’, this autism thing, and friendships can become strained or awkward.
+With that I mean sometimes people don’t ‘get it’, this autism life, and friendships can become strained or awkward.
 I say this without any malice to anyone and I think if you are an autism mum you may understand.

 When autism throws challenges your way you retreat into your autism family life so that you can cope.
-I think sometimes that must look quite unfriendly but needed, and some people would not understand your reaction.
+I think sometimes that must look quite unfriendly but it is needed, and some people probably don’t understand your reaction.
 There are many mum’s evenings, couples get togethers and general social occasions that you miss out on.
 That may be through less and less invites due to you always having to decline or the fact that you just cannot go as there a very few, if any, people who you can call on to look after your child.

 This situation results in isolated families due to the misconception of autism.
-Autism is definitely a ‘hidden disability’ and one of my favourite sayings is ‘If you have met one person with autism, you have met one person with autism’.
-Some of the worst things you can say to us autism mums are ‘Is he like rainman?’, ‘He doesn’t look autistic’, ‘Bet he’s really good at maths and drawing’.
-Autism is so misunderstood and I aim to make a difference and raise awareness as much as I can through OJ’s.
+Autism is a ‘hidden disability’ and one of my favourite sayings is ‘If you have met one person with autism, you have met one person with autism’.
+Some of the worst things you can say to us autism mums and dads are ‘Is he like rainman?’, ‘He doesn’t look autistic’, ‘Bet he’s really good at maths and art’.
+Autism can be very misunderstood and I aim to make a difference and raise awareness as much as I can through OJ’s.

 If you are reading this and you have a child or family member with autism, I’m sure you know what I am trying to get at?
 It’s not that everyone who you meet is not tolerant of our children, but it’s sometimes the stress of what you feel is going to happen or what has just happened, and how on earth you are going to calm it all down.